chriscarrollsmith/epson-connect-js/README.md

 })();
 ```

 Alternatively, to speed up execution, you can save the returned Promise directly with `.catch()` and await it later in your code.
-This is useful if you want to authenticate at application startup, but you don't need to use the printer or scanner until later.
+This is useful if you want to authenticate at application startup but you don't need to use the printer or scanner until later.
 For example:

 ```javascript
 // Construct the client as part of application startup